Sale or Purchase of Land

 - Whether your deed describes your property accurately

 Your survey thus gives you a form of protection in addition to clarifying what you've bought, since it will reveal any encroachments or other irregularities that might be the cause of later legal disputes.
-In addition, your surveyor can mark the exact corners of your site with survey monuments.
+In addition, your surveyor can mark the exact corners of your property with survey monuments.

 If no up-to-date survey exists for the property you wish to buy, you should make it a condition of purchase that one be provided for you.